masterofsync/DotNetTools/DotNetTools.Adapter/README.md

 # DotNetTools.Adapter

-Use the HttpClientAdapter to do CRUD operations on the WebAPIs/RestAPIs.
+Use the HttpClientAdapter in your client application to do CRUD operations on the WebAPIs/RestAPIs.

-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started